Jamie Miller (singer): 2020-2022: Breakthrough with Here's Your Perfect, Broken Memories, and touring

-2023-present: The Things I Left Unsaid, Long Way Home, and touring
+2023–present: The Things I Left Unsaid, Long Way Home, and touring

 On 4 May 2023, Miller departed from Atlantic Records and announced, via Instagram, his new label partnership with BMG along with a new management deal.
 He premiered his single, Maybe Next Time, on 10 May.
 His second EP, The Things I Left Unsaid, was released on 4 October.

 Miller supported Eric Nam on his House On a Hill Tour.

-On 20 February 2024, Miller announced his first headline tour around different cities in Europe and USA.
+On 20 February 2024, Miller announced his first headline tour around different cities in Europe and US.

 On 18 October 2024, Miller released his debut album, Long Way Home, with BMG.
-As of January 2025, he is currently on a world tour in support of the album.
+In January 2025, he began a world tour in support of the album.

 Personal life

 Miller came out as bisexual in March 2021 via TikTok.